 Participants typically summarize their work on 30-inch by 40-inch posters and present their posters at the Exposition.
 Presentation formats other than posters, but similar to posters, are also welcome.
 Expositions feature paintings and drawings and some projects are presented on computers or projected onto screens.

-The projects are on display for two or three days, which always include a Thursday.
-On Thursday, a catered reception is held during which participants stand next to their projects and answer questions from admiring students, staff, and faculty.
-(However, students do not make formal presentations.)
-The Exposition’s reception is arranged to be that week's Thursday Forum.
+The projects are on display for two or three days.
+On Friday, a catered reception is held during which participants stand next to their projects and answer questions from admiring students, staff, and faculty.

 Dr. Chris Hill

 Send an email